-The credit facility related to operations totals \$30.0 million and is from a Canadian chartered bank, primarily secured by corporate guarantees of companies within the group, bearing interest at either the bank's prime rate plus 0.5% or the bankers' acceptance rate plus 2.0% for Canadian dollar draws, and the bank's Secured Overnight Financing Rate ("SOFR") plus 2.0% for U.S. dollar draws.
-At April 30, 2024, the Company had utilized \$1.4 million of this facility for outstanding standby letters of credit.
+The credit facilities related to operations total \$50.5 million. \$30 million is from a Canadian chartered bank, primarily secured by corporate guarantees of companies within the group, bearing interest at either the bank's prime rate plus 0.5% or the bank's Canadian Overnight Repo Rate Average ("CORRA") plus 2.0% for Canadian dollar draws, and the bank's Secured Overnight Financing Rate ("SOFR") plus 2.0% for U.S. dollar draws.
+The remaining \$20.5 million is from various other chartered banks, utilized for the purposes of securing stand-by letters of credit, bearing interest at 7%.
+At April 30, 2025, the Company had utilized \$21.1 million of these facilities for outstanding stand-by letters of credit.

-The Company also has credit facilities of \$4.0 million for credit cards for which interest rate and repayment are as per cardholder agreements.
+The Company also has credit facilities of \$6.4 million for credit cards for which interest rates and repayments are as per cardholder agreements.